top of page

 Democrats Renew Push for Federal Heat Safety Standard for Workers

-On July 17, House and Senate Democrats have once again introduced legislation aimed at protecting workers from hazardous heat exposure on the job.
-The “Asunción Valdivia Heat Illness, Injury, and Fatality Prevention Act” has been proposed multiple times over the past five years but has yet to pass.
+On July 17, House and Senate Democrats reintroduced legislation aimed at protecting workers from hazardous heat exposure.
+The “Asunción Valdivia Heat Illness, Injury, and Fatality Prevention Act” has been proposed multiple times in recent years but has yet to pass.

-While the bill is reintroduced against the backdrop of OSHA considering the proposed Heat Illness and Injury and Prevention standard, we both see little chance of the Congressional bill passing.
+While the bill is reintroduced amid discussions of OSHA's proposed Heat Illness and Injury Prevention standard, we both see little chance of it passing.

 Renewed Efforts to Codify OSHA’s Voluntary Protection Programs